divinity666/ruby-grafana-reporter/README.md

 ## Donations

-If this project saves you as much time as I hope it does, and if you'd like to support my work, feel free donate, even a cup of coffee is appreciated :)
+If this project saves you as much time as I hope it does, and if you'd like to support my work, feel free donate. :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=35LH6JNLPHPHQ)